KateAcidBurnLibby/aa_configs/README.md

 - \ (backslash): Toggle Loot ESP

 ## Weapons
-There are two weapon configs to choose from.
+There are three weapon configs to choose from.

 #### weapons-diff_near_and_far.cfg